Educational Resources on Difference

 Professor Kimberlé Crenshaw began to use the word “intersectionality” to deal with the fact that many of our social justice problems like racism and sexism are often overlapping, creating multiple levels of social injustice.”
 TEDWomen 2016, “The Urgency of Intersectionality” (Run Time: 18:48)

-Disclaimer: This webpage content is provided primarily as a service to the Duke University Health System.
+Disclaimer: Content on this webpage is provided primarily as a service to the Duke University Health System.